With hundreds of antennas on the market, it can be overwhelming trying to determine which one is best for your vehicle.

 Approximate Range: 3 to 7 Miles

 Transmit and receive range will vary dramatically based on conditions and the mounting location of the antenna.
-But for a rough approximation, you can expect the following range from these lengths of magnetic antennas.
+For a rough approximation, you can expect the following range from these lengths of magnetic antennas.

 - 3' Magnet Antennas: 3 to 4 Miles